DarkIlluminatus/ChatGPT-Exported-conversations.json-parser-viewer-and-splitter-web-frontend/README.md

 ## 🌱 Philosophy

-This tool is part of the OMARG-AIR/AID initiative to promote ethical, transparent, and user-empowered AI tooling.
+This tool is part of the OMARG-AIR-AID initiative to promote ethical, transparent, and user-empowered AI tooling.
 It is open-source by design and must remain so in all derivatives.

 ## ✨ Credits